Fires on Colville Reservation burning over 13,000 acres

-STEVENS COUNTY, Wash. — Two wildfires burning on the Colville Reservation in Stevens County has burned more than 13,400 acres as of Sunday night.
+FERRY COUNTY, Wash — Two wildfires burning on the Colville Reservation in Ferry County have burned more than 13,400 acres as of Monday.

 The Williams Flats Fire has is 20% contained, according to the NIMT.
 Crews have managed to save all structures and cultural resources so far.

-Crews are working on Monday to strengthen containment lines and mop up hotspots on the west flank of the fire.
+Crews worked on Monday to strengthen containment lines and mop up hotspots on the west flank of the fire.

-The nearby Lundstrom Butte Fire burned 11 acres at last check and is 45% contained.
+The nearby Lundstrom Butte Fire burned 11 acres and is 45% contained.
 Fire officials say they are working to secure containment lines and mop up hotspots around the perimeter.

 One residence near the fires remains under a Level 2 evacuation.
 Multiple roads are closed, including Kuehne, Firelander, Refrigerator Canyon and Canteen Creek Roads.

-Fire officials say lightning sparked the Williams Flats Fire on Friday.
+Fire officials say lightning sparked the Williams Flats Fire on Friday morning.
 It is burning within the Hellgate Game Preserve on the Colville Indian Reservation, about seven miles southeast of Keller, Washington.

 A Red Flag Warning on Friday contributed to the fire's ability to grow.